Redefining Sex, Gender, and The Body Itself

 Do I believe most of this?
 Of course not.
 But we do not tell it because we believe it.
 Really, it is not even us speaking.
 Rather, our society speaks through us, just as it speaks through the bones, and this narrative is what is produced.
 Our society speaks through us to justify and reproduce its own narratives, its own ideology.
 And we allow our society to speak through us, because we know its what they want to hear.
 Our doctors.
 Our therapists.
 Our parents.
 Our employers.
 Our teachers.
 Sometimes even our friends.

-And if we do not obey and do not tell it, our desires, our needs, our medicine, and most of all, our agency will be delayed and denied.
+Even if it is not us who speak the words, it is the story through which they recognize our existence.
+And if we do not submit our self to the narrative, our desires, our needs, our medicine, and most of all, our agency will be delayed and denied.

 But what does this narrative really tell?
 Where does it really come from?
 At its core, the narrative tells a story of two components of being: sex and gender.
 When we tell it, we are telling them that our gender is out of phase with our sex.
 We simultaneously submit to the authority of a natural, essential sex that conforms to a specific gender.
 We suggest that when we look into the mirror and suffer, our suffering comes from a sex that aligns itself with the wrong gender.
 We submit our self to a naturalizing conception of the body.